lepton-eda/lepton-eda/README.md

   building the gEDA developer API documentation, not for the regular user documentation.  <http://www.stack.nl/~dimitri/doxygen/>

-- 'Inkscape' or 'ImageMagic' for svg to png or pdf conversion This is required for building the gEDA developer API documentation, not for the regular user documentation.
+- 'Inkscape' or 'ImageMagick' for svg to png or pdf conversion This is required for building the gEDA developer API documentation, not for the regular user documentation.
   <http://inkscape.org/>